Why a vendor course approval process?

 The Review Process

+All K-12 e-learning courses must go through the approval process.
 This process only applies to teacher-led online courses which are taken for full credit either because the student is taking the course for the first time or has failed the course previously and needs to retake the entire course.
 By teacher-led, we mean that the Vendor provides the teacher to deliver the instruction for the course.
-In addition, courses taken for credit recovery where the student may only retake portions of the course are not subject to this approval process.
+Courses taken for credit recovery where the student may only retake portions of the course are not subject to this approval process.

-Courses that do not have any corresponding NC State Standards are not eligible for review.
+In addition, courses that do not have any corresponding NC State Standards are not eligible for review.
+Courses are approved for five years.

 To submit a course for review, follow these steps: